-The 2nd Mt Tamborine walk is the Curtis Falls Track which is completely FREE and just a 7 minute drive away from the Tamborine Rainforest Skywalk!
-This walk can actually be combined with the ‘Lower Creek Circuit’ to make it a little longer, but more on that section later!
+The second Mt Tamborine walk is the Curtis Falls Track.
+It is completely FREE and just a 7 minute drive away from the Tamborine Rainforest Skywalk!
+This hike can actually be combined with the ‘Lower Creek Circuit’ to make it a little longer.
+But more on that section later!

 Curtis Falls is an easy to reach Mount Tamborine waterfall.
 I parked at Dapsang Drive where the car park is a little bigger compared to the one on Eagle Heights Road (where the ice cream shop is).
 From Dapsang Drive, the walk to Curtis Falls is a 1.1km round trip, that’s less than a mile!
 The track takes around 30 minutes to complete.

 There is a large viewing deck where you can enjoy the falls.
-However it is restricted access from the other side of the wooden fence, so you are unable to get closer to Curtis Falls or swim in the rock pool area.
+However it is restricted access from the other side of the wooden fence.
+So you are unable to get closer to Curtis Falls or swim in the rock pool area.
 This is for good reason.
-There is a glow worm colony that lives on the rock face so the restriction is there to protect the glow worms.
+There is a glow worm colony that lives on the rock face.
+The restriction is there to protect the glow worms.
 So if you are looking for more things to do at Mt Tamborine, you can actually book night time glow worm viewing tours.
 There are several locations within the national park that the glow worms are present (Springbrook National Park has them too!).

-In comparison to some, Curtis Falls is quite a small waterfall, but if you reach it as just the right time (around 11am for me), the sun hits it just right and creates rainbows where the water hits the rocks at the bottom!
+In comparison to some, Curtis Falls is quite a small waterfall.
+But if you reach it as just the right time (around 11am for me), the sun shines on it and creates rainbows where the water hits the rocks at the bottom!

 Even in winter, this track was kinda busy.
-We passed a large school group AND a large coach trip that were just leaving as we reached the falls, so at least we had it for a little while alone!
+We passed a large school group AND a coach trip that were just leaving as we reached the falls.
+So at least we had it for a little while alone!
 Some parts of the track are quite narrow as it gets closer to the Cedar Creek.

 Lower Creek Circuit

 I’m not exactly a hardcore hiker…I guess I’d be considered more of a wanderer and I didn’t find it too difficult.
 The trail mainly criss crosses backwards and forwards across the Cedar Creek either using small bridges or stepping stones.
-There was one area where you are warned that the next section of the trail does include a river crossing that isn’t exactly a river crossing, meaning that you do have to pick your way across some large boulders.
-On a dry day this was fine and all part of the fun but I’d imagine this could get slippery during wet weather.
+There was one area where you are warned that the next section of the trail does include a river crossing.
+It isn’t exactly a river crossing, but you do have to pick your way across some large boulders.
+On a dry day this was fine and all part of the fun.
+But I’d imagine this could get slippery during wet weather.

 The Curtis Falls Track together with the Lower Creek Circuit make up the Joalah Section of the Tamborine National Park.
 And the Mt Tamborine walks certainly aren’t limited to the 2 walks I have listed here.
 There are 5 other ‘sections’ of the national park with rainforest trails.

 Compared to the coastal areas of the Gold Coast, the hinterland temperatures are a little lower and receive more rain.
-So make sure you are prepared and layer up, especially if starting early in the morning when temperatures are generally a little chillier (you can find my Australia Packing List: Winter Edition here).
+Make sure you are prepared and layer up.
+Especially if starting early in the morning when temperatures are generally a little chillier.
+(You can find my Australia Packing List: Winter Edition here).